 Treasury, IRS and Labor has launched the Employee Retention Credit that is designed to encourage businesses to keep employees on their payroll.
 The refundable tax credit is available for businesses financially impacted by COVID-19.

-The Paycheck Protection Program (PPP) Loan Forgiveness applications are currently available for businesses that have met the eligibility guidelines.
-The Small Business Administration will forgive loans if all employee retention criteria are met, and the funds are used for eligible expenses.
-For more information about PPP loan forgiveness or to apply, click here.
+Paycheck Protection Program (PPP) Loan Forgiveness applications are available for businesses that have met the eligibility guidelines and are requesting forgiveness on loans.
+For more information about Loan Forgiveness or to apply for the program, click here.

 For latest resources, guidance and insights to protect and assist American businesses, workers and families, visit the U.S. Chamber of Commerce.
 Join the webinars being offered to employers discussing their most pressing business problems, solutions and support.

 The Economic Resources Corporation and Small Business Development Center offer in-depth information on how to apply for various loans and grants including the California Small Business COVID-19 Relief Grant Program.